Ever been so angry you wanted to just scream? Ever have problems talking about your emotions?

-We all have emotions.
-It’s part of being human.
+We’ve all been angry.
+And many of us, guys especially, have problems talking about our emotions or how we feel.
+Emotions are a huge part of being human.
 One emotion we all tend to have problems with at times is anger.
 It’s a natural and understandable emotion.
 The trick, however, is to display and use anger appropriately.

 Imagine a jack-in-the-box toy.
 You’re turning the handle, winding the spring, and eventually, when you least expect it, the figure pops out.
 When you’re irritated, upset, angry, sad, hurt, embarrassed, etc., and don’t express that emotion you’re just like that jack-in-the-box toy.
 You’re winding up tension on that spring and also packing in suppressed emotions and negative thoughts.
 When the lid eventually pops open you blow up … on the wrong person, at the wrong time, and for the wrong reason.
 Sound familiar?
 I’ve done this and know lots of others who’ve done it too.

 That’s one scenario.
 Now imagine what happens if the latch for that lid breaks.
 You can still turn the crank, add tension to the internal spring, and the toy will eventually break.

 Our bodies do the same thing.
 The more suppressed emotion and negative thoughts we pack in, without any release, the more physical and emotional problems we can have – our bodies react and may break – leaving us with relationship and work problems, headaches, high blood pressure, poor immune response, poor digestion, irritability, poor sleep, chronic pain, frequent illnesses, depression, anxiety, shame, guilt … and the list can go on and on and on.

 It doesn’t have to be this way.
 You don’t have to blow up on other people.
 You don’t have to suppress your emotions.
 You don’t have to be on high alert all the time.
 You can learn to experience and express anger and your other emotions appropriately without harming yourself or harming others.